Published in Blog / Workload Automation

 Busy manufacturing companies like Sub-Zero Group use workload automation as the ultimate single point of control to streamline production planning, inventory management and order processing across their IT ecosystems.
 A range of integrations is essential for a workload automation platform being used for tasks like scheduling production runs and generating shipping labels.

-Read more ActiveBatch case studies to see the range of applications of an easy-to-use workload automation platform.
+Read more ActiveBatch by Redwood case studies to see the range of applications of an easy-to-use workload automation platform.

 What’s coming for workload automation?

 It’s likely that workload automation will soon play an even more significant role in driving digital transformation and operational excellence.
-Here are some key automation trends and predictions for 2024 and beyond.
+Here are some key automation trends and predictions that will impact this technology and how you use it.

 Better integration with AI and machine learning

-The integration of AI and machine learning with workload automation will bring new levels of intelligence and adaptability.
+The integration of AI and machine learning with WLA will bring new levels of intelligence and adaptability.
 AI-driven automation is perhaps most useful for predicting potential issues and dynamically adjusting processes based on real-time data and insights.

 Expansion of self-service capabilities

 Empowering users with self-service automation capabilities will be a key focus area.
-By providing intuitive interfaces and pre-built templates, organizations can empower business users to create and manage their own automated workflows.
+By providing intuitive interfaces and pre-built templates, you can empower business users to create and manage their own automated workflows.
 Self-service portals also encourage immediate troubleshooting.
-In other words, your IT team will be less burdened, and you’ll accelerate time-to-value.
+Your IT team will be less burdened, and you’ll accelerate time-to-value.

 Greater focus on hybrid and multi-cloud strategies